lumi-ai-factory/data_management/content/3-3_tools_and_enablers.md

 ---

-Q: Why are metadata schemas, controlled vocabularies, and ontologies important? (select all)
+Q: Why are metadata schemas, controlled vocabularies, and ontologies important?
 - [ ] They guarantee that all datasets can be shared publicly.
 - [x] They provide consistent structure and meaning across tools and teams.
 - [x] They reduce manual interpretation and support automated processing.